waritheddine/MAPPIN/README.md

    In the folder config/, the file "policy.input".

    For example, suppose we have three PPI networks: a.pin, b.pin, c.pin, GO association file for the 3 species: a.gaf, b.gaf, c.gaf,
-   six blast e-value (or bitscore) files: a-a.sim, a-b.sim,...,c-c.sim, then the policy file should looks like:
+   six blast e-value (or bitscore) files: a-a.sim, a-b.sim, ..., c-c.sim, then the policy file should looks like:

           --------------BEGIN OF POLICY--------------
                     PARAMETER VALUE